Our Mission & Philosophy

 We seek to understand the unconscious needs underlying our students’ behaviors, and empower them to recognize and meet those needs in safe, responsible and respectful ways.
 In every situation, we strive to motivate children to want to be with their classmates.
 This helps them resolve issues among one another by learning to listen and respond empathetically to what others feel.
 They take responsibility for their own actions and responses.

 In order to access learning, children require both physical and emotional safety, and our first priority is to provide an environment for learning that is physically and emotionally safe for each child and their individual needs.
-Behaviors are learned, and negative behaviors can be unlearned and new behaviors can be acquired in their place.
-The use of force teaches a child that those who are bigger and stronger have power, whereas seeking a child’s cooperation teaches them to willingly make choices that are safe, responsible and respectful.
+Children struggle when they lack the skills necessary to accomplish needed tasks.
+We avoid the use of force or manipulation because it teaches a child that those who are bigger and stronger have power, whereas seeking a child’s cooperation teaches them to willingly make choices that are safe, responsible and respectful.

-For this reason, St. Charles seeks to engage the cooperation of our students, so they are motivated to develop new behaviors as well as to learn academically.
+For this reason, St. Charles seeks to engage the cooperation of our students so they can exercise problem solving skills around the things that are causing them to get “stuck” as well as to learn academically.
 As much as possible, children are given choices within appropriate boundaries so that they do not feel forced or coerced in any way.

 St. Charles School